pluhin/sa.it-academy.by/antonzhdanko/19.Jenkins.Start/README.md

 - `Job/Read`.

-The user can open Jenkins and view `belarus-daily-info`, but receives HTTP 403 for the job configuration page.
-The password is read from a Kubernetes Secret and is not stored in git.
+The user can open Jenkins and view `belarus-daily-info`, but receives HTTP 403 when trying to configure or start the job and when opening Jenkins security or plugin administration.
+The administrator and viewer passwords are read from different Kubernetes Secrets.
+The viewer Secret is stored in Git only as a SealedSecret, so the password itself is not committed.

 ## Daily job